 Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm

 family.
 It is one of 13 palms in its Phoenix genus, all of which are called feather palms

 because of the shape of their fronds.
 This is the only date palm grown for its edible

-cultivars is uncertain because many have different names in different countries
+cultivars is uncertain because many cultivars have different names in different countries

 and even in different provinces and towns.

-While this palm may live and be productive for 150 years, its maximum productivity
+While this palm may live and be productive for 150 years, its maximum productivity declines

-when it is about 50-65' high.
+is about 50-65' high.

 Slow.
 Medjool palms are the fastest growing cultivar at 12-18" per year.

-Tiny, in large clusters, three sepals and three petals, male are white and female
+Tiny, in large clusters, three sepals and three petals, male are white and female yellow-green.

-Female palms are naturally pollinated by wind, and one male palm may be grown for 40-50 females.
+palms are naturally pollinated by wind, and one male palm may be grown for 40-50 females.